What is differential geometry: curves and surfaces: Parametrized curves

 \section{Parametrized curves}

-A \emph{parametrized curve} is defined as a continuous map $\gamma\:\GG\to\spc{X}$ from a circle or a real interval (open, closed or semi-open) $\GG$ to a metric space $\spc{X}$.
-For a parametrized curve we do not assume that $\gamma$ is injective; in other words, a parametrized curve might have \emph{self-intersections}.
+Let $\GG$ be a circle or a real interval (open, closed, or semi-open), and let $\spc{X}$ be a metric space.
+A \emph{parametrized curve} is defined as a continuous map $\gamma\:\GG\to\spc{X}$.
+For a parametrized curve, we do \textit{not} assume that the map is injective; in other words, a parametrized curve might have {}\emph{self-intersections}.

-If we say \emph{curve} it means we do not want to specify whether it is a parametrized curve or a simple curve.
+From the previous section, we know that a simple curve can be parametrized.
+The term \emph{curve} can be used if we do not want to specify whether it is parametrized or simple.

+If $\GG$ is an open interval or a circle, we say that $\gamma$ is a {}\emph{curve without endpoints}; otherwise, it is called a {}\emph{curve with endpoints}.
+In the case when $\GG$ is a circle, we say that the curve is \emph{closed}.
+If the domain $\GG$ is a closed interval $[a,b]$, then the curve is called an \emph{arc}.
+Further, if it is the unit interval $[0,1]$, then it is also called a \emph{path}.